BigVeezus/cryptDev-whitelisted-nft-dapp/README.md

 # WHITELIST NFT

-1. There are a total of 20 LagCoin NFTs that can ever exist and a maximum of 10 users.
+1. There are a total of 20 CyptDevs NFTs that can ever exist and a maximum of 10 users.

 2. Users should be allowed to only mint 1 NFT per transaction